AndrewHarrisSPU/lift/README.md

 # Is it efficient?

 `lift` is not a performance hack.
 So far, performance hasn't been a priority; writing this package has been more about exploring the concepts.
-Examine performance more thoroughly is a future goal.
+Examining performance more thoroughly is a future goal.

 Glaringly, `lift.Map` is sluggish.
 In its defense, `lift.Map` is very general, and easy to write for.
-For some usages, a more performant alternative (e.g., a `switch` for fixed sets) is pretty tractable.
-Something other than a built-in `map` for the underlying implementation could be interesting to explore.
+For some usages, a more performant alternative (e.g., a `switch` for fixed sets) is tractable.
+Something other than a built-in `map` for the underlying implementation of `lift.Map` could be interesting to explore.

 That said, some preliminary benchmarking suggests that using `lift` as an alternative to equivalently elaborate schemes based on e.g. `interface{}` boxing is not a performance loss.
 Contrasting `lift` with `reflect`, `unsafe` etc. also seems worthwhile to look at.